jadedilin/jadedilin.github.io/docs/_drafts/2025-06-21-mini-project-railsconf-2025.md

 In this post I'll set out to cover my experience at the very last RailsConf as a student of Ruby in the early stages of a career transition.
+Thank Ruby Central.

 My Mini-Project